 Commuters may purchase an Optional Meal Plan at any time in the semester.
 Students may sign up for a meal plan at mylife.rit.edu.

 Changes to Meal Plans

 Tiger Bucks is another form of tender at RIT.
 It is subject to New York State tax laws and University Guidelines and Regulations.
-Tiger Bucks may be used to purchase food and non-food items (e.g. books, stationary, toiletries, and art supplies) at approved on and off-campus vendors.
+Tiger Bucks may be used to purchase food and non-food items (e.g. books, stationery, toiletries, art supplies, etc.) at approved on and off-campus vendors.
 There is no limit to the amount of Tiger Bucks that students may add to their account or spend in a day.

 Deposits and Balance Verification

 Visa, MasterCard, Discover and American Express deposits may be made to Voluntary Dining Dollars or Tiger Bucks accounts anytime by going online to the Tiger Spend website or through a Tiger Spend Reload Station located in the SAU, Grace Watson or Crossroads.
 Check deposits may be made in-person at the RIT Dining Business Office located in the Student Alumni Union, room A520 by appointment only.
 To schedule an appointment please call our office at 585-475-5000 or at help.rit.edu.
 Verification of account balances may be made anytime by going online to the Tiger Spend website, contacting the RIT Dining Business Office, a cashier at any dining location, the RIT Inn or a Tiger Spend Reload Station.
 Student accounts cannot be billed and must be paid in advance with cash, check, Visa, MasterCard or Discover.

 Students may cancel their meal plans at any time.
 Refunds for canceled meal plans will be provided as follows: